-“SEO”, or search engine optimization, is the process of creating and/or optimizing a website or content to show up higher in search engines, usually against your competitors.
-Google has dominated the search engine business for many years, and there are always new articles coming out about their algorithms.
-I am not sure if you have ever seen the math formula behind an algorithm, but it reminds me why I chose a career in performing arts.
-Please note that this area of marketing changes often, and perhaps was the biggest pain to keep up with.
+So, what is this SEO, why is it needed, and why do ALL online marketing people pay attention to it?
+Search Engine Optimization is the process of creating and/or optimizing content so it shows up higher in the rankings on search engines.
+Google has dominated the search engine business for many years, and there are always new articles coming out that attempt to explain how Google’s algorithms work.
+If you’ve ever seen the math formula behind an algorithm, it may well serve as a welcome reminder why you chose to become a voice-actor and not a programmer!
+Allow us to reiterate, though: this area of marketing changes often, and is by far the biggest pain to keep up with…